-Read our article on the stuggle for credibility for leaders meeting in Davos for this week’s World Economic Forum from 17-20 January 2017.
+Read our article on the stuggle for credibility for leaders meeting in Davos for the World Economic Forum from 17-20 January 2017.
 They are facing a huge new struggle for credibility.
 It is of a scale and speed none have ever had to confront.
 Most are quietly overwhelmed and scared.
 In recent months, public anger and scepticism have confirmed that the old assumptions are obsolete.
 Will the leaders at Davos take this on board - or not?
 (Read more)

 Sir Ivan Rogers’ resignation is not unexpected.
 2 years of research on thinking the unthinkable has revealed the intense pressures to conform that British civil servants feel they are under.
 Nik Gowing reveals the reasons.

 Nik Gowing was interviewed by Peter Dobbie of Al Jazeera English on 23 December 2016 about the interviews done for Thinking the Unthinkable.

 Leaders at the highest levels of business and the public sector are frankly scared, Nik said.
 “It is more than Brexit or Trump.
 This is only the beginning of the end of the normal”.

 Video: Copyright Al Jazeera.